Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Introduction

-The IGO method also has an \new{equivalent description}\del{independent characterization} as an infinitesimal maximum likelihood update; this reveals a new property of the natural gradient.
-This also relates IGO to the \emph{cross-entropy method} \cite{CEMtutorial} in some situations.
+The IGO method also has an equivalent description as an \emph{infinitesimal maximum likelihood update} (Theorem~\ref{thm:IGOML}); this reveals a new property of the natural gradient and does not require a smooth parametrization by $\theta$ anymore.
+This also establishes a specific link (Theorem~\ref{thm:IGOCEM}) between IGO, the natural gradient, and the \emph{cross-entropy method} \citep{CEMtutorial}.

-When we instantiate IGO using the family of Gaussian distributions on $\R^d$, we naturally obtain variants of the well-known \emph{covariance matrix adaptation evolution strategy} (CMA-ES) \cite{hansen2001, hansen2004, jastrebski2006improving} and of \emph{natural evolution strategies}.
-With Bernoulli measures on the discrete cube $\{0,1\}^d$, we recover the well-known \emph{population based incremental learning} (PBIL) \cite{Baluja:ICML1995,Baluja:PBIL:1994}; this derivation of PBIL as a natural gradient ascent appears to be new, and sheds some light on the common ground between continuous and discrete optimization.
+When we instantiate IGO using the family of Gaussian distributions on $\R^d$, we naturally obtain versions of the well-known \emph{covariance matrix adaptation evolution strategy} (CMA-ES, \citealt{hansen2001, hansen2004, jastrebski2006improving}) and of \emph{natural evolution strategies}.
+With Bernoulli measures on the discrete cube $\{0,1\}^d$, we recover (Proposition~\ref{prop:PBIL}) the well-known \emph{population-based incremental learning} (PBIL, \citealt{Baluja:ICML1995,Baluja:PBIL:1994}) and the \emph{compact genetic algorithm} (cGA, \citealt{harik1999compact}); this derivation of PBIL or cGA as a natural gradient ascent appears to be new, and emphasizes the common ground between continuous and discrete optimization.

-From the IGO framework, it is immediate to build new optimization algorithms using more complex families of distributions than Gaussian or Bernoulli. \new{As an illustration, }distributions associated with restricted Boltzmann machines (RBMs) provide a new but natural algorithm for discrete optimization on $\{0,1\}^d$, \new{able to handle dependencies between the bits (see also \cite{Berny2002}).
-The probability distributions associated with RBMs are multimodal; combined with specific information-theoretic properties of IGO that guarantee minimal loss of diversity over time, this allows IGO to reach multiple optima at once very naturally, at least in a simple experimental setup.}
+From the IGO framework, it is (theoretically) immediate to build new optimization algorithms using more complex families of distributions than Gaussian or Bernoulli.
+As an illustration, distributions associated with restricted Boltzmann machines (RBMs) provide a new but natural algorithm for discrete optimization on $\{0,1\}^d$ which is able to handle dependencies between the bits (see also \citealt{Berny2002}).
+The probability distributions associated with RBMs are multimodal; combined with the specific information-theoretic properties of IGO that guarantee minimal change in diversity over time, this allows IGO to reach multiple optima at once in a natural way, at least in a simple experimental setup (Appendix~\ref{sec:RBM}).